He was resolved to take a course like the soldier in Terence

 They repeat themselves, increase,

-Our pupils will not forgive us
+& our pupils won’t forgive us

 What we once forgave at peace,

-These are like Persian emperors
+Wars are like Persian emperors

 Who once assaulted Greece,